 Let's talk about side hustling!
 It is completely possible to make money from mystery shopping, panel studies and similar services.

-While I'm still tallying up how much money I made in 2015 from side hustles – this blog included – I thought I could share how much money I made from technical things, such as mystery shopping, panel studies, surveys and reward points in 2015.
+While I'm still tallying up how much money I made in one year from side hustles – this blog included – I thought I could share how much money I made from technical things, such as mystery shopping, panel studies, surveys and reward points.